-- a) The individual's academic transcript(s). - b) Documentation of the Course-Instructor's professional experience or expertise, including special certifications, licensure, evidence of independent study, scholarly publications, documented research, and/or professional activities. - c) Other factors consistent with the policies and guidelines issued by the Higher Learning Commission.
+- a) The individual's academic transcript(s). - b) Documentation of the Course-Instructor's professional experience or expertise, including special certifications, licensure, evidence of independent study, scholarly publications, documented research, and/or professional activities. - c) Faculty member's availability, experience within the past five (5) years as related to the assignment, and evaluation history. - d) Other factors consistent with the policies and guidelines issued by the Higher Learning Commission.